kjdev/nginx-keyval/README.md

 nginx-keyval
 ============

-The ngx_http_keyval_module module creates variables with values taken from key-value pairs.
+This nginx module creates variables with values taken from key-value pairs.

 > This modules is heavenly inspired by the nginx original
 > [http_keyval_module](https://nginx.org/en/docs/http/ngx_http_keyval_module.html).